spc-group/tiled-server/README.md

 ## Install

-1. Setup and activate a custom micromamba (conda) environment as directed in [`environment.yml`](./environment.yml).
+1. Setup and activate a custom conda environment as directed in [`environment.yml`](./environment.yml).

    Note: This step defines a `CONDA_PREFIX` environment variable in the bash shell.
 Used below.